Average Restaurant Profit Margin (Calculator, Benchmarks + How To Grow Yours)

 Customers can order directly through the restaurant directly, plus, the staff now gets to keep the tips that used to go to the third-party app delivery drivers.

-Pro Tip: Consider the fact that most restaurants don't have their own customer list because they rely on delivery apps.
+Pro Tip: Most restaurants don't maintain their own customer list because they rely on delivery apps.
 Take the time to start creating a list of your customers’ email addresses and phone numbers.
 Then, set up automated marketing to reach your loyal customers directly through text and email.

-If you’re looking to ramp up your profit margin to compete with the average restaurant industry statistics, I recommend building a website that helps you increase your online traffic and then converts that traffic into paying customers.
+If you’re looking to boost your profit margin to meet industry averages, I recommend building a website that increases your online traffic and converts that traffic into paying customers.

 Owner.com can help you drive more profitable sales with an SEO-optimized website to attract more customers, a custom mobile app, automatic marketing and an online delivery and marketing system for your restaurant.